 gives you more hope.
 It's at least as likely to be true.

-“My child doesn't have to be perfect.
-He's who he is.
-My job is to nurture who he is."
+- “My child doesn't have to be perfect.
+She's who she is.
+My job is to help her be her best self."

 4. Reprogram your subconscious.
 As you say your new statement, show your subconscious a picture of your desired outcome, whether

-it's your child smiling and safe, or happily flushing the toilet.
+it's your child smiling and safe, or happily doing her homework.
 Don't worry about how to achieve your goal -- that will get your mind involved

 again, which brings up fear.
 Instead, summon up a feeling of happy gratitude along with your picture.
 The longer you can hold that feeling and picture,

-the more quickly your subconscious will start helping you create it.
+the more quickly your subconscious will start helping you take positive actions to create it.

 5. Take action.
 Ask yourself: “What is one thing I can do right now (or today) to make this positive outcome more likely?”
 Then